 You want to know how functions in SAP Analysis Office works?

 Then you have to take a look into Analysis Office - The Comprehensive Guide.
-Either as a video course or as a ebook.
+Either as a video course or as an e-book.

 Write a comment